|

 collection of such items, housed in his Texas roadhouse -- the Horn Palace.
 Billie died

 November 1925 at age 50.
-(Click on link below for photo of Horn Palace chair.)
+(Click on link at end of page for photo of Horn Palace chair and

 Wenzel